 Teachers differentiate the curriculum to accommodate the needs of all students.
 The International Baccalaureate Primary Years Programme is enriching and challenging through its rigorous inquiry approach.
 It provides a high quality education for children.

 As a public school, ISLA serves all children who enroll at the school.
-We currently have a special education teacher on staff and contract with a special education personnel on an as-needed basis, in compliance with Minnesota law.
+We currently have special education teachers on staff and contract for special education personnel on an as-needed basis, in compliance with Minnesota law.

 Charter schools are public K-12 schools started by parents, teachers, and/or community members who apply for a "charter," which defines the school's specific mission and goals, and how these goals will be measured.
 Charter schools must be authorized by a sponsor, who then files an affidavit of intent to sponsor a charter school with the state for approval.
 Sponsors of charter schools may be non-profit organizations, foundations, local school districts, intermediate school districts, or post-secondary institutions.